microsounds/atelier/readme.md

 All daemons and services required to support the graphical shell are initialized along with the X server and are terminated when the user terminates the session.

-`systemd` unit services, cronjobs and similar mechanisms are avoided.
+`systemd` unit services, cronjobs and similar mechanisms are avoided whenever possible.

 At startup, `startx` will pass hardware-specific `xorg.conf` files to the X server, to enable hardware compositing on supported hardware and eliminate screen tearing.